 The technologies listed below for Intel® Mobile and Desktop Processors serve a variety of purposes.
 Click each item to read more about their purposes and locate additional resources for support.

-This is meant to be comprehensive list and not all processor families contain all technologies.
+This is meant to be a comprehensive list and not all processor families contain all technologies.
 To see if your product contains a particular technology, visit product information pages.

 Click or the topics to expand the content: